-Roger is a very experienced Solicitor specialising in litigation since qualifying and dealing with a wide range of different types of dispute.
+Roger was a very experienced Solicitor specialising in litigation, from qualifying until his recent retirement ,and dealing with a wide range of different types of dispute.
 Over the years he has seen so many disputes settle at the door of the Court or at the last minute.
 As a result he believes that early settlement is nearly always better than a prolonged dispute.
 Rarely does either person or company involved in a dispute achieve a better result at trial than would have been achieved by earlier discussion or mediation.

 It seems that people become obsessed with the “bottom line” and ignore at their peril the advantages of bringing a dispute to an end so that they can get on with their lives or their businesses.
 People who have a dispute under-estimate the effect of that dispute on their business life, home life and general well being.
 Roger believes that his experience and skill can facilitate disputing people to find solutions which satisfy both of them.

 The types of dispute with which Roger feels confident to facilitate a solution include:- Wills and InheritanceCommercial contractsDisputes between business partners, company directors or shareholdersProfessional negligencePersonal injury and clinical negligenceProperty disputes including boundary disputesEmployment and workplace disputesBuilding contracts and construction Roger in based in Kendal but is happy to travel throughout the North and North Midlands.

 A dispute between a brother and sister and theirother sister who, as their mother's attorney, allegedly squandered much of the mother's money on items for her own benefit

 A Mediation of a claim for transfer of property occupied by the mother-in-law of the legal owner against the owner based on equitable estoppel.

 A Mediation of a claim for Rectification of a Will and/or Inhertance Act maintannce by the "adopted" daughter of a deceased business man.